justnonamenoname/lifeticle/readme.md

 **CEMI theory**

-In the electromagnetic theory of consciousness (CEMI), there is no receiver for qualia/lifeticles.
-However, this does not imply that the theory is incorrect.
+For the correctness of the theory, information must be transferred to the quantum level, the receiver of which must be the lifeticle.